Michael-Anthony-Aguirre/IDX-Exchange-DA-Internship-2026/README.md

 * Appropritately handle missing values.
 * Verify that numeric fields are formatted correctly.
 * Flag rows with invalid numeric values, illogical date field order, and coordinate errors.
-### How to Run
-Before running "file3.ipynb", ensure that "CRMLSListing_3.csv" and "CRMLSSold_3.csv" are in the same folder.